bobbychicano/etch-a-sketch/README.md

 Notably, it helped me learn more about an HTMLCollection versus a NodeList when attempting to select many elements at one time.

+You can find this web application hosted here: https://bobbychicano.github.io/etch-a-sketch/

 ---

 Technologies used: